Computer Station Nation

 Which wireless mice are best for competitive play?

-At the premium level, the Logitech G Pro X Superlight 2 ($150) is the most popular choice among competitive players.
-At the budget end, the Razer Viper V3 HyperSpeed ($50) uses the same HyperSpeed wireless protocol as Razer flagship mice and provides competitive-grade wireless performance for half the price of most premium options.
+At the top end, the Logitech G Pro X Superlight 2 ($150) is the most popular choice among competitive players — and for good reason.
+At the budget end, the Razer Viper V3 HyperSpeed ($50) uses the same HyperSpeed protocol as Razer flagships.
+Competitive-grade wireless for half the price.
+That’s a great deal.

 Frequently asked questions